Choosing between Littledata and Elevar to get deeper insights into the data for your Shopify store?

 With Littledata, everything is captured automatically:

-- One-off orders, first-time orders and recurring transactions
+- One-off orders, first-time orders, recurring transactions and post-purchase upsells

 - Subscription products and product mixes

 - Multi-currency sales and subscription orders on different country stores